PacktPublishing/Node.js-Design-Patterns-Fourth-Edition/06-coding-with-streams/10-writable-http-entropy-server-backpressure/README.md

-# 09-writable-http-entropy-server
+# 10-writable-http-entropy-server-backpressure

-This example shows how to write into a readable stream, specifically an HTTP response sent by a server.
+This example shows how to write into a writable stream, specifically an HTTP response sent by a server also taking back-pressure into account.

 ## Dependencies